 Time to wake up, people!

 We still have time to act to minimize the coming carnage.
-(Oh, how I wish I could join my few climate crisis-denying friends in believing the sky isn’t falling, and the oceans aren’t rising, but I’m doomed by critical thinking, reason, science, and the common sense of knowing 7+ billion humans can’t pump so many pollutants into our environment and atmosphere without ramifications we’ve seen coming, and multiplying, for decades.
-The ultimate inconvenient truth.
+Oh, how I wish I could join my few climate crisis-denying friends in believing the sky isn’t falling, and the oceans aren’t rising, but I’m doomed by my willingness to face painful truths; common sense, and established science.
+7+ billion humans can’t pump endless pollutants into our environment and atmosphere without, uh, consequences.

 Renewable energies – specifically solar and wind — are already our best options economically, not just ecologically.
 And of course economics are tied to the environment.
 How many hundreds of billions (trillions?) of dollars will more heat waves, droughts, wildfire, hurricanes, food shortages, and other disasters on our horizon, cost humanity?